lcx/blog_private/content/post/db-backups-docker-minio-s3.md

   server?
 Minio S3 is a great solution for this and with Docker it's easy to set up."
 draft: false
 tags:
-- ssl
+- docker
-- letsencrypt
+- sysadmin
-- nginx-proxy-manager
+- backup
 ---

 Before I start with the actual backup and setup, let me send a huge thank you to